Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

 ## Assignment Schedule

-All Except the final project are grade based on completion.
+All except the final project are grade based on completion.

 |            Assignment                 | Date Assigned |   Due Date   |  Submission Form  |
 |:-------------------------------------:|:-------------:|:------------:|:-----------------:|